zephyrproject-rtos/zephyr/doc/subsystems/sensor.rst

 ======

 Sensor devices return results as :c:type:`struct sensor_value`.
-This representation avoids use of floating point operations on setups where they are not supported or desired.
+This representation avoids use of floating point values as they may not be supported on certain setups.

-Most sensor values have a type of :c:macro:`SENSOR_TYPE_INT_PLUS_MICRO`.
-Other possible representations are listed below.
-Applications are responsible for correctly interpreting the :c:data:`type` field of a returned value.

-.. doxygenenum:: sensor_value_type
+.. doxygenstruct:: sensor_value
+    :members:

 Fetching Values
 ===============